 Along the western shore of Yellowstone Lake, the West Thumb is home to the deepest part of the lake and a unique collection of geysers and hot springs.
 Some are situated right on the lake shore such as the Fishing Cone, a small hot pool where fishermen use to boil their fish.

 Situated in the northeastern corner of Yellowstone National Park, the Tower-Roosevelt area is a quieter region of the park known for its lack of crowds and abundant wildlife viewing opportunities.

 Tower Fall plunges 132 feet (40 meters) down a narrow chute flanked by eroded volcanic rocks.
 It’s the major natural attraction in the area and it’s easily seen from the viewing platform just a short walk from the parking area.
-If NPS designate the trail open, you can also view the waterfall from below by taking the 1 mile (1.6 kilometers) round-trip hikes to the base of the fall.
+You can continue past the Tower Fall viewpoint for about 3/4 of a mile (1.2 kilometers) to see views of the creek flow into the Yellowstone River.